austingriffith94/american_option_valuation/README.md

     Su = S0*u*(1-q*dt)
     Sd = S0*d*(1-q*dt)

-The parameters that can be adjusted to the users liking include:
+The parameters that can be adjusted to the user's liking include:

     T = time of expiration (assumed to be years in this case) r = risk free rate